Roj/recsys-comparison/README.md

 ### How to run

-To run a model, just run `./gradlew evaluate`.
+To run a model, just run

+`./gradlew evaluate`.

 To change the dataset, modify line 9 of `build.gradle`.
-You can process results with `./gradlew analyzeResults`, which will run the ipython notebook and generate an HTML page.
+You can process results with `./gradlew analyzeResults`, which will run the ipython notebook and generate an HTML page or just supply dataset parameter

+`./gradlew  -Pdataset=movielens evaluate`.

+### How to analyze

+To run a model, just run

+`./gradlew analyzeResults`.

+or selecting dataset

+`./gradlew -Pdataset=movielens analyzeResults`.

+Results are under build/results/[dataset].

 ### How to add new datasets